Quasi-Einstein shearfree spacetimes lifted from Sasakian manifolds: Abstract

 \section{Abstract}

 In this article we prove that a certain class of {\it smooth} Sasakian manifolds admits lifts to 4-dimensional quasi-Einstein shearfree spacetimes of Petrov type II or D. This is related to an analogous result by Hill, Lewandowski and Nurowski \cite{HLN} for general {\it real-analytic} CR manifolds.
-In particular, this holds for all tubular CR manifolds.
+In particular, our result holds for smooth tubular CR manifolds.
 Furthermore, we show that any Sasakian manifold with underlying Kähler-Einstein manifold with non-zero Einstein constant has a lift to a shearfree Einstein metric of Petrov type II or D.